awsdocs/amazon-s3-userguide/doc_source/ErrorBestPractices.md

 ## Tune application for repeated SlowDown errors<a name="UsingErrorsSlowDown"></a>

 As with any distributed system, S3 has protection mechanisms which detect intentional or unintentional resource over\-consumption and react accordingly\.
 SlowDown errors can occur when a high request rate triggers one of these mechanisms\.
 Reducing your request rate will decrease or eliminate errors of this type\.
-Generally speaking, most users will not experience these errors regularly; however, if you would like more information or are experiencing high or unexpected SlowDown errors, please post to our Amazon S3 developer forum  [https://forums\.aws\.amazon\.com/](https://forums.aws.amazon.com/) or sign up for AWS Premium Support [https://aws\.amazon\.com/premiumsupport/](https://aws.amazon.com/premiumsupport/)\.
+Generally speaking, most users will not experience these errors regularly; however, if you would like more information or are experiencing high or unexpected SlowDown errors, please post to our [Amazon S3 developer forum](https://forums.aws.amazon.com/) or sign up for AWS Support [https://aws\.amazon\.com/premiumsupport/](https://aws.amazon.com/premiumsupport/)\.

 ## Isolate errors<a name="UsingErrorsIsolate"></a>